If you want to find out if you have bed bugs in your home and you heard about “bed bug sniffing dogs,” you might be wondering:

-The current research suggests that dogs certainly have the capability of detecting bed bugs at a much higher accuracy rate than other existing methods, but whether or not an individual canine detection team can achieve that potential depends on their training, experience, and protocols.
+While there isn’t a conclusive answer for how accurate bed bug sniffing dogs are, research shows that dogs certainly have the capability of detecting bed bugs at a much higher accuracy rate than other existing methods.
+Whether or not an individual canine detection team or company can achieve that potential depends on their training, experience, and protocols.

 Based on almost two decades of experience performing tens of thousands of bed bug inspections, we can confidently say that MMPC’s veteran bed bug dogs and their handlers are currently among the most accurate in New York City.

 As pups, each of our canine inspectors receives extensive training at one of the best scent detection training facilities in the world.
-After they are certified by NESDCA — which happens every year — they continue to receive ongoing training on a daily basis to keep their minds and noses sharp.
+After they are certified by NESDCA (and re-certified every year) they continue to receive ongoing training on a daily basis to keep their minds and noses sharp.